moslienko/PhotoPickerWrapper/README.md

 # PhotoPickerWrapper

 <p align="center">
-ℹ️ UIKit and SwiftUI wrapping library to select photo and video from gallery or camera
+UIKit and SwiftUI wrapping library to select photo and video from gallery or camera
 </p>

 ## Installation